dronamk/spring-cloud-developer-errata/README.md

 -   Feel free to use the Postman *Eureka REST Endpoints* requests in place of `curl` or `httpie`.

+-   REST Operations lab should set logging level to DEBUG so we can see the example output in the lab.

+-   REST Operations - for non-spring apps, what’s the syntax for the heartbeat/renewal?

+-   "Launch the registration service" should be "Launch the registration server".

+-   Consider adding `enableSelfPreservation`: false - the lab is a little messy because registrations will never expire.
+    This is because Eureka gets paranoid when >75% of registrations are not renewed (it assumes a network outage occurred).

 ### Eureka Health Check Lab